This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My trip was two weeks long, but only 5 days/4 nights officially on safari (the rest was a mix of beach, city, and a retreat in Naivasha which was still very wildlife-oriented).

 Normally I wouldn’t break the safari out as a separate line item (or slice of a pie, to be more specific).
 But I purchased those five days as a package, like almost all travelers do.
-So for a few days, all my expenses for transportation, park fees, game drives, food, and lodging were all bundled into one price.
+For a few days, my expenses for transportation, park fees, game drives, food, and lodging were all bundled into one price.
 I could guess what each component cost separately, but since I don’t have precise numbers, I chose to keep it as one lump sum for the purposes of this article.

 Everything else is based off actual costs related to Kenya.

 And if you’re a super nerd like me, you can check out each individual expense in my budget spreadsheet.
 That officially makes this the dorkiest article I’ve ever written, right?